kubemq-io/gitbook-docs/getting-started/create-cluster/openshift.md

 ## Install KubeMQ Cluster Enterprise Edition

-1. Click On Kubemq Cluster
+1. Click On KubeMQ Cluster
 2. Click on Create New
 3. A yaml editor will open with default configuration will open
 4. Click Create